-How I Clean My Coop and Nesting Boxes
+How I Clean My Coop + Nesting Boxes - Treats for Chickens

 - Rake/shovel out all poop, shavings, straw and insulating matter (straw, shavings, sand, rice hulls, etc).

 - Use a broom or other tool to remove spider webs from roof, rafters, roosts, doorways - the whole inside area.

 - Sweep or dust down the walls to remove remaining spider webs, dust/dander, etc.

 - Compost all the stuff you removed or bag it up and include in local trash pickup.

 - After everything, combat the stinky coop with coop deodorizer, DooKashi.
 A sprinkling here-and-there eliminates the odors and fowl smell of ammonia that lingers in chicken poop.

 - Hose it out.
 Clean with Poultry Protector or a white vinegar/water mixture.